 Just shows that we should never be too proud to listen to those, especially outsiders, who call us to true repentance away from our sins and true conversion away from false belief.

-Stephen was filled with grace and power and began to work miracles and great signs among the people.
+Now Stephen, filled with grace and power, was working great wonders and signs among the people.
 But then certain people came forward to debate with Stephen, some from Cyrene and Alexandria who were members of the synagogue called the Synagogue of Freedmen, and others from Cilicia and Asia.
 They found they could not get the better of him because of his wisdom, and because it was the Spirit that prompted what he said.
 So they procured some men to say, ‘We heard him using blasphemous language against Moses and against God.’
 Having in this way turned the people against him as well as the elders and scribes, they took Stephen by surprise, and arrested him and brought him before the Sanhedrin.
 There they put up false witnesses to say, ‘This man is always making speeches against this Holy Place and the Law.
 We have heard him say that Jesus the Nazarene is going to destroy this Place and alter the traditions that Moses handed down to us.’
 The members of the Sanhedrin all looked intently at Stephen, and his face appeared to them like the face of an angel.

 -- Acts 6:8-15, 7:54-60